All Episodes

 It was rather wide open in those days, unlike today.

-Which was Van Neumann on deck, and one of his assistants, as well as Captain Harrison for the Navy who was controlling the tests.
+what did they have in the way of of observers in other words of as well as Captain Harrison for the Navy, who was controlling the tests.

 And there was only one observer ship at that point.

-One observer ship, and so they had, I'm sure, cameras and radar at that point?
+And so they had, I'm sure, cameras and radar at that point?

 Will it be not only invisible to the eye and to camera, but will it be invisible to radar?

-So you were down in the control room, I assume in radio contact with them?
+So you were down in the control room, I assume, in radio contact with them?

 Yes, that's correct.

-They gave us a go-ahead at a specified time and proceeded with the test so we had to turn the equipment on and wait to see, of course we didn't see what the results were, but on the observer ship they did.
+They gave us a go-ahead at a specified time and proceed with the test, so we had to turn the equipment on and wait to see.

-The ship became completely invisible for about 20 minutes.
+Ship became completely invisible for about 20 minutes.

-Well, there were several pieces of equipment we had to turn on and sequence and bring the power level up on the generators, which was for the magnetic field, rather slowly.
+Well, there were several pieces of equipment we had to turn on and sequence and bring the power level up on the generators, which was for the magnetic field rather slowly.

-And when everything was up to a proper level, then what happened to those who were viewing it from the carrier deck, which you saw this very strange rotating field, sort of glistening, It's hard to describe exactly, but you saw this thing rotating and the next thing you know the ship fades out and you don't see anything.
+And when everything was up to a proper level, then what happened to those who were viewing it from the carrier deck, which you saw this very strange rotating field, sort of glistening.

-Except a water line.
+Except the water line.

-You know on a hot summer day when you're looking down a road it looks like you're seeing water and you're seeing a little ripple effect coming up?
+You know, on a hot summer day when you're looking down a road, it looks like you're seeing water and you're seeing a little ripple effect coming up.

 Yes.